Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Existence of Frobenius-Poincar e functions

 for some integers $h_i$ such that both $\text{dim}_{R^p}(K) \, \text{and} \, \text{dim}_{R^p}(C)$ are less than $d$.
 Hence there exist constants $D, D'$ such that for all $n$ and for any $y \in A$,

-The first equality comes from using the equations established at the beginning of proof of \Cref{base change}.
-The first inequality is a consequence of (1) \Cref{vanishing}.
+The first equality comes from assertion 1 of \Cref{base change}.
+The first inequality is a consequence of assertion (1) of \Cref{vanishing}.
 The second inequality is obtained by applying assertion (1) of \Cref{invariance after a shift} and assertion (1) of \Cref{FP functions are bounded on a compact subset}.
 The last equality follows from \Cref{base change}, assertion (3).
-Hence for $m,n \in \N$ and for any $y \in A$, Thus the sequence of entire functions $(F_n(R,R,I)(y))_n$ is uniformly Cauchy on $A$.\\\\ This finishes the proof of \Cref{the main theorem}. \end{proof}
+Hence for $m,n \in \N$ and for any $y \in A$, Thus the sequence of entire functions $(F_n(R,R,I)(y))_n$ is uniformly Cauchy on $A$.\\

+A sequence of entire functions which is uniformly Cauchy on every compact subset of $\mathbb C$ converges to a entire function and the convergence is uniform on every compact subset; see Theorem 1 in Chapter 5 of \cite{Ahlfors}.
+This finishes the proof of \Cref{the main theorem}. \end{proof}